PhiloEpisteme/.vim/README.md

 ## Installation
 To install this `.vimrc`, clone the repository to `~/.vim`.
 Pass the recursive flag to ensure that all submodules are cloned as well.
-Finally, create a symlink to the `.vimrc` to make it available to Vim on startup.

     git clone --recursive https://github.com/PhiloEpisteme/.vim ~/.vim

+If you prefer to clone the repo elsewhere be sure to create a symlink to the new location to `~/.vim`.

-    ln -s ~/.vim/.vimrc ~/.vimrc
+    ln -s /path/to/.vim ~/.vim

+Non linux/mac users should check the documentation for where vim looks for the `vimrc` file by default.

 ## Plugins